-Protective Liners - DO NOT use aluminium foil to line cooktop bowls or oven bottoms.
-Foil liners may result in a risk of electric shock, or fire and will damage the enamel finish.
-Never allow aluminium foil to contact the heating elements.
+Protective Liners - DO NOT use aluminum foil to А line cooktop bowls or oven bottoms.
+Foil liners may result in a risk of electric shock or fire and will damage the enamel finish.
+NEVER allow aluminum foil to contact the heating elements.